GNOME/gtk/demos/node-editor/node-format.md

 When serializing and the value of a property equals the default value, this value will not be serialized.
 Serialization aims to produce an output as small as possible.

+To embed newlines in strings, use \A. To break a long string into multiple lines, escape the newline with a \.

 # Nodes

 ### container